Starfish-develop/Starfish/README.md

 * All of these attributes are stored in the HDF5 file itself, or can be determined from it's attributes.
 * No need to subclass?
 Same interface for both master file and instrument file
 * Has a writer class variable that can be set, which has a write_to_FITS() method

+MasterHD5F grid to instrument specific grids
+* Search through attributes of master HDF5 file to locate all valid param combos

 Interpolator object
 * uses a HDF5 file Interface, either master or for an instrument